 unzip newrelic.zip -d /path/to/appserver/

-Copy a clean config file into the newrelic directory.
+Copy a "clean" newrelic.yml config file (containing only the default settings provided by New Relic) into the newrelic directory.

 Running the installer